dmoore09/EarthQuake-Service-Reporter/README.md

 4
 for the specic purpose of this assignment, and is therefore likely to require modication.
 It may, however, provide a useful starting point.
-Deliverables:
-You will submit your project through the automated Web-CAT server.
-Links to the Web-CAT client are posted at the class website.
-If you make multiple submissions, only your last submission will be evaluated.
-There is no limit to the number of submissions that you may make.
-You are required to submit your own test cases with your program, and part of your grade will be determined by how well your test cases test your program, as dened by Web-CAT's evaluation of code coverage.
-Of course, your program must pass your own test cases.
-Part of your grade will also be determined by test cases that are provided by the graders.
-Web-CAT will report to you which test les have passed correctly, and which have not.
-Note that you will not be given a copy of grader's test les, only a brief description of what each accomplished in order to guide your own testing process in case you did not pass one of our tests.
-When structuring the source les of your project (be it in Eclipse as a \Managed Java Project," or in another environment), use a at directory structure; that is, your source les will all be contained in the project root.
-Any subdirectories in the project will be ignored.
-If you used a makele to compile your code, or otherwise did something that won't automatically compile in Eclipse, be sure to include any necessary les or instructions so that the TAs can compile it.
-If submitting through Eclipse, the format of the submitted archive will be managed for you.
-If you choose not to develop in Eclipse, you will submit either a ZIP-compressed archive (compatible with Windows ZIP tools or the Unix zip command) or else a tar'ed and gzip'ed archive.
-Either way, your archive should contain all of the source code for the project, along with any les or instructions necessary to compile the code.
-If you need to explain any pertinent information to aid the TA in the grading of your project, you may include an optional \readme" le in your submitted archive.
-You are permitted (and ecouraged) to work with a partner on this project.
-When you work with a partner, then only one member of the pair will make a submission.
-Be sure both names are included in the documentation.
-Whatever is the nal submission from either of the pair members is what we will grade unless you arrange otherwise with the GTA.
-Pledge:
-Your project submission must include a statement, pledging your conformance to the Honor Code requirements for this course.
-Specically, you must include the following pledge statement near the beginning of the le containing the function main() in your program.
-The text of the pledge will also be posted online.
-// On my honor:
-//
-// - I have not used source code obtained from another student,
-// or any other unauthorized source, either modified or
-// unmodified.
-//
-// - All source code and documentation used in my program is
-// either my original work, or was derived by me from the
-// source code published in the textbook for this course.
-5
-//
-// - I have not discussed coding details about this project with
-// anyone other than my partner (in the case of a joint
-// submission), instructor, ACM/UPE tutors or the TAs assigned
-// to this course.
-I understand that I may discuss the concepts
-// of this program with other students, and that another student
-// may help me debug my program so long as neither of us writes
-// anything during the discussion or modifies any computer file
-// during the discussion.
-I have violated neither the spirit nor
-// letter of this restriction.
-Programs that do not contain this pledge will not be graded.
-6